Gregory Lamont Vaughn

 In 1998 he did it again, when he hit 50 home runs with the San Diego Padres, third behind Mark McGwire's 70 and Sammy Sosa's 66, as the Padres won the pennant.
 He was named Comeback Player of the Year.
 In 1999, he again slugged over .500 with a different team, the Cincinnati Reds, as he hit 45 home runs.

-Closing out his career in 22 games with the Colorado Rockies, he got only 7 hits for a .189 average, but six of them were for extra bases, allowing him to go out with a slugging percentage of .514 in that last partial season before he was granted free agency in July.
+Closing out his career in 22 games with the Colorado Rockies in 2003, he got only 7 hits for a .189 average, but 6 of them were for extra bases, allowing him to go out with a slugging percentage of .514 in that last partial season before he was granted free agency in July.

 Vaughn is also a cousin of Jerry Royster.